PhD 2000 McGill University

 Botany; Ecology, Evolution and Conservation Biology (EECB)

-• Local and indigenous resource management and biodiversity conservation, especially harvest of non-timber forest products (NTFP) & traditional agroforestry systems and their effects on plant population dynamics, plant communities and plant-animal interactions
+Local and indigenous resource management systems, especially traditional agroforestry systems, and effects on plant communities (species & functional trait diversity) and plant-animal interactions.

-• Population ecology and conservation of Native Hawaiian plants
+Population ecology and conservation of Native Hawaiian dry and mesic forest plants

 Drivers of resilience and conservation in tropical forest social-ecological systems (‘biocultural’ conservation)